Learning the Subsystem of Local Planning for Autonomous Racing: Theoretical Design

-We address the problem of generating navigation references for autonomous vehicles that result in a reference trajectory being followed and obstacles being avoided.
-Fig. \ref{fig:ideal_localplanner} shows how an ideal local planner will approximately follow a reference path when possible and deviate from it the minimum amount in order to smoothly avoid obstacles.
-The solution should be able to generate the desired behaviour without requiring an updated obstacle map, human demonstrations, or an instrumented training setup.
+We address the problem of generating navigation references for autonomous racing that results in a reference trajectory being followed and obstacles being smoothly avoided as shown in Figure \ref{fig:hybrid_avoid}.
+The solution should track a reference trajectory and deviate as necessary to safely and efficiently avoid the obstacle.
+The desired behaviour is analogous to driving a car, seeing an obstacle in the road, swerving around it and then returning to the original lane.

-We present a novel local planner which features a path following algorithm and a neural network in parallel as an attempt to generate the behaviour shown in Fig. \ref{fig:ideal_localplanner}.
-Fig. \ref{fig:modArch} shows a schematic of how the neural network interacts with the path follower.
-The path following algorithm is responsible for following the global plan and the neural network is able to modify the plan in order to prevent collisions.

-The action which the neural network outputs is scaled and then added to the path follower references, thus allowing the neural network to modify the path being followed.
-The path following algorithm generates steering and velocity references that result in a vehicle tracking the reference path.
-The path follower's velocity and steering references, the vehicle's current velocity and steering and the laser range finder readings are fed into the neural network as the state vector.
-Finally, the modified references are returned to the low level control systems to be executed.

-The neural network is trained using RL.
-At each time step, the agent receives a state vector, selects an action and then receives a reward.
-This architecture provides for an intuitive reward function where the agent can be easily punished for deviating from the local plan or colliding with an obstacle.

-The path follower and neural network are combined in order to utilise the reference tracking ability of the path follower and the flexibility to obstacles of neural networks.
-The architecture will maintain the preference of the global plan in obstacle free zones and modify the plan when obstacles are detected.
-Importantly, our system does not require an updated obstacle map, like map-based methods for obstacle avoidance.
-Our system can learn from its own experience without the need for human demonstration or an instrumented training setup.